marie-bisbo/marie-bisbo.github.io/_pages/cv.md

 Projects
 ======
-* Unannounced AAA Game | Unreal Engine 5
+* Unannounced AAA Game, Unreal Engine 5
+  * Editor tooling for the design team
+  * Splines and maths-heavy calculations
-* Mavrix | Unreal Engine 5
+* Mavrix, Unreal Engine 5
   * Worked on porting the game to PS5 and XBox series S and X
   * Debugged general and platform-specific memory issues using Unreal Insights and the Low Level Memory Tracker
   * Worked extensively on improving performance and achieving stability using Unreal Insights
   * Worked on meeting console requirements for successful submission
   * Setup automated testing using Gauntlet and TeamCity and created scripts and tools to automatically track performance
-* Sea of Thieves | Unreal Engine 4
+* Sea of Thieves, Unreal Engine 4
   * Worked on anti-cheat measures in reaction to common problems identified from the player community
   * Identified vulnerabilities and implemented a variety of solutions including server-authoritative code
-* Unannounced VR Game | Unreal Engine 5
+* Unannounced VR Game, Unreal Engine 5
   *  Developed a new IP in VR from concept through to production.
 Rapidly created a variety of different gameplay prototypes
   *  Took prototypes to shipping quality with performance optimisations, Multiplayer support and serialisation
   *  Helped deliver multiple key milestones